-Many interfaces will require drivers in order to properly communicate with the computer.
-Oftentimes these drivers will download automatically, while other times you will need to manually download these drivers (from the company’s website).
+Many interfaces will require drivers in order to communicate with the computer properly.
+Oftentimes these drivers will download automatically, while other times, you will need to manually download these drivers (from the company’s website).

 How do I add a microphone to my computer?
-To use more than one microphone at a time in your computer, you need an audio interface.
-To simply use an external mic with your computer, ensure you have the proper connection and drivers, plug it in, and select it to be your audio input source in System Preference (Mac) or Control Panal (Windows).
+To use more than one microphone at a time on your computer, you need an audio interface.
+To use an external mic with your computer, ensure you have the proper connection and drivers, plug it in, and select it to be your audio input source in System Preferences (Mac) or Control Panel (Windows).

 How does a wireless microphone system work?
 A wireless microphone system works by embedding the mic’s audio signal into a radio signal (via a transmitter) and transmitting that radio signal through the air to a receiver, which then decodes the audio from the radio signal and then outputs the microphone audio signal.